calculuswhiz/Assembly-Syntax-Definition/README.md

 **This is the greatest syntax definition of All Time**

-Sublime Text syntax defn. for x86 assembly (GAS/AT&T syntax)
+Sublime Text syntax definition for x86 assembly (GAS/AT&T syntax)

 **I do not have plans to support any other syntax type (such as Intel).
 Sufficient packages already exist.**